 These sources of carbs can be quickly digested, and absorbed by the muscles for fast replenishment of glycogen stores.
 So, the best time to eat high-glycemic carbs, such as white bread or sugar, is right after exercise.
 These foods can further maximize the rate of glycogen synthesis.

 Moreover, in athletes who have to compete in less than 24 hours, the total amount of consumed carbs is more crucial than the frequency of meals.

 Keep in mind that runners and other endurance athletes should avoid consuming fiber before a race.

 Add protein to your post workout meal for faster muscle recovery!

 Moreover, athletes should consume protein in their post workout meal.
 Strenuous exercise causes muscle tissue damage, due to physical stress, as well as hormonal changes.
 Without protein intake, exercise may lead to breakdown of the muscle protein to provide fuel for muscle contraction.

 Most noteworthy, muscle damage doesn’t occur only during exercise.
 It goes on after exercise for many hours.
 Furthermore, muscle damage can inhibit the replenishment of muscle glycogen.

 Therefore, athletes should consume protein along with carbs in their post workout meals.
 Getting carbs with protein accelerates muscle recovery.

-For optimal glycogen synthesis, athletes should consume protein to a 4:1 ratio.
-1g of protein per 4g of carbs!
+For optimal glycogen synthesis, athletes should consume protein to a 1:4 ratio.
+1 gram of protein per 4 grams of carbs!